/

 Spread the Word

 A plan only works if everyone is following it.
 Employee education is paramount to preventing CRM data duplication.
-Every employee who interacts with the CRM system should learn and adopt the company data entry guidelines.
-If employees start to go off-road with their data entry, then duplicate entries will inevitably creep into the system.
+Every employee interacting with the CRM system should learn and adopt the company data entry guidelines.
+If employees start going off-road with their data entry, duplicate entries will inevitably creep into the system.

-It’s also important to teach employees to be conscientious when adding new contacts.
+It’s also essential to teach employees to be conscientious when adding new contacts.
 When entering new information, great care should be taken to verify the information being entered.
-Simple mistakes like a misspelled last name or switching LLC for Inc. can lead to CRM data duplication.
+Simple mistakes like misspelling a last name or switching LLC for Inc. can lead to CRM data duplication.

 Software Solutions